ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 ### Why « 88 » ?

-12 equal temperament can be "reduced", if we accept octave identification, to 88 "harmonic structures".
+In 12 tone equal temperament, 88 is the number of "harmonic structures" contained in an octave.

 ### What are musaics ?